-Tax Credit payments are regular.
-You should always get your next payment 1 week or 4 weeks after the previous one.
+Tax credit payments are regular.
+You should get your next payment 1 week or 4 weeks after the last one.

 Use this guide to check your upcoming payment dates and find out when you should receive them.

 Processing a new claim for tax credits can take up to 5 weeks.
 Once your claim is successful you will receive an award notice sent to you by post.
-The award notice informs you of the first tax credits payments date.
+The award notice informs you of the date for your first tax credits payments 2018.

 |Tax Credits Due Dates||2018 Tax Credits Payment Dates|